taofit/e-book-app-fyne/README.md

 fyne package -os ios -appID com.example.myapp -icon mobileIcon.png
 ```

-### How to add more books to app
+### About articles_index.json file and how to add more books to the app

-A book consists of chapters, and each chapter may contain some parts
+A book may fall into a category and consists of a number of chapters.
+The text in each chapter should be saved in a text file or multiple files under `internal/articles/assets` directory.
+The json structure in `internal/articles/assets/articles_index.json` file explain the Hierarchy of categories and books.

 For example: